You are what you eat and so is your pet!

 Not only will a great raw bone keep your friend occupied for a while, their beautiful white teeth will amaze your friends and smoked or raw bones keep their teeth and gums healthy.
 Giving your dog a raw beef or buffalo bone or chicken or turkey neck is a special treat.

-At Four Muddy Paws we have premium frozen bones from Primal and Natures Variety.
+At Four Muddy Paws we carry premium frozen bones.
 Just remember to never feed your dog a raw bone on an empty stomach!
 We also carry a variety of smoked bones too.
 Just remember to NEVER feed your dog or cat a cooked bone.
 Theyâ€™ll splinter and can cause major problems if swallowed.